 How to prevent blisters

 Prevention of blisters begins with identifying rubbing surfaces.
 Properly-fitted gear and footwear that is broken-in is the first step in prevention.
+Sock constructions, especially their design and materials are also very important.
 Additionally, identifying hot spots and treating these will prevent the more dramatic pain associated with a blister.
 Some people’s feet are softer and more prone to blisters, and all shoes and boots are new at some point, so blisters happen.
 If you catch the injury at the hot spot stage, stop and fix the problem right away.
 Your best bet is to nip any blister in the bud.

 Today you can buy gel blister pads that pad the area and remove the friction, preventing the actual blister from forming.
 If you know you are prone to blisters, say on your heel, you may want to put one of these blister gel pads on the sensitive spot prophylactically.
 You can also use duct tape to protect painful blisters.
 This type of treatment is pretty effective and much cheaper than using specialist blister tape.
 However, you should do it on time – before a blister develops.
 As soon as you feel the friction, clean and dry the affected area (the so-called hot spot).
 Then apply the duct tape as smoothly as possible.
 If your treatment is successful – everything will be all right.
 Otherwise, a blister will be formed.